Can I get Social Security Disability if I have Fibromyalgia?

 Can I get Social Security Disability if I have Fibromyalgia? | Syracuse, NY MCV Law

-Social Security disability cases based on fibromyalgia alone are generally difficult to win, and are always easier to win if other impairments are involved.
+Social Security Disability cases based on fibromyalgia alone are generally difficult to win, and are always easier to win if other impairments are involved.
 Regardless of whether you are applying for disability based solely on fibromyalgia or alleges several impairments, in a case involving fibromyalgia, you must have the diagnosis in your records.
 It is always better that this diagnosis is made by a Rheumatologist.
 If your primary care physician or mental health provider diagnoses you with fibromyalgia, try to get referred to a Rheumatologist for confirmation of the diagnosis, as the specialists’ opinion will carry more weight.

 Contact Us Today